icl00ud/velure/services/product-service/SONARCLOUD_SETUP.md

 2. Verify the path in `sonar-project.properties` matches the generated file
 3. Ensure `SONAR_TOKEN` secret is configured correctly
 4. Check workflow logs for SonarCloud scanner errors
+5. Note: The SonarCloud step uses `continue-on-error: true`, so check the step output even if the workflow succeeds

 ### Quality Gate Failing